CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: February 10th, 2017

+**Today's Progress**: Lots more Node.js basics with learnyounode today.

+**Thoughts**: I'm getting into this; I had expected the backend course to focus on database work but so far working on asynchronously HTTP/TCP requests with Node.js has been great fun and a big change from normal synchronous/event driven programming.

 ### Day 21: February 9th, 2017

 **Today's Progress**: A bit of a down day today, spent some time helping people in the FreeCodeCamp chat channels and a bit of work getting set-up and started with node.js